-compares favourably with the existing park (2.30 hectares).
-It should also be noted that the 2005 Open Space Study measures public access to open space by ward.
-It is noted however that this ward-based approach could be potentially problematic where open space facilities are located towards ward boundaries.
-Such concerns are relevant in this case, given that the Edge Lane Central area falls over two electoral wards (Old Swan and Childwall), as well as being adjacent to two others.

-- Public access to park provision is measured by linear distance to a public park from any given point within each electoral ward.
+- 6.21 Draft proposals are also being prepared for the provision of a replacement of the existing 0.5ha playing surface at the existing Rathbone Recreation Ground in association with LCC officers and Sport England.
+These proposals involve the provision of two multi use games areas that will be incorporated within wider LCC sports development proposals at existing parks within the vicinity of the site. - 6.22 On the issue of the part of this policy that tests 'open space deficiency' it should be noted that the 2005 Open Space Study measures public access to open space by ward.
+This ward-based approach could be potentially problematic where open space facilities are located towards ward boundaries.
+Such study limitations are relevant in this case, as the Edge Lane Central area falls over two electoral wards (Old Swan and Childwall), as well as being adjacent to two others. - 6.23 Public access to park provision within the study is measured by linear distance to a public park from any given point within each electoral ward.
 Where the figure is low (say 10%), this means that public parks are easily accessible from the majority of the given ward.
-Where the figure is high (say 90%), this means that there is extremely limited easy access to public parks from the majority of the given ward. - 6.17 In geographic terms, 50.4% of the Old Swan ward area is over 280m from a public park and 27.4% over 400m from a public park.
+Where the figure is high (say 90%), this means that there is extremely limited access to public parks from the majority of the given ward. - 6.24 In geographic terms, 50.4% of the Old Swan ward area is over 280m from a public park and 27.4% over 400m from a public park.
 Within Childwall 49.7% of the ward area is over 280m from a public park and 27.2% over 400m from a public park.
-These two wards have the 9th and 10th highest levels of areas of park deficiency within Liverpool. - 6.18 Fundamentally, in the assessment of this planning application against policy OE11, it is necessary to take a common-sense approach to adjudge the typologies used to quantify open space provision.
-Whilst a ward-based approach has some democratic currency, in practice the delineation of these boundaries is somewhat arbitrary and do not follow important natural or man-made barriers to movement.
-With that in mind, residents are more likely to visit parks which meet their needs in qualitative terns and are easily accessible, regardless of their location in a given electoral ward. - 6.19 The proposed replacement park, will enhance facilities for those residents within the Childwall ward.
-Residents of both this ward and the Old Swan ward will be engaged in designing the facilities to ensure that the quality of the replacement park far exceeds facilities currently available.
-Furthermore, the park is part of a more expansive open space strategy which would continue along the front of Edge Lane, extending the green corridor and creating a clearly defined recreational route.
-Accordingly, the proposals are considered to comply with the provisions of Policies GEN 2 and OE11.
+These two wards have the 9th and 10th highest levels of areas of park deficiency within Liverpool. - 6.25 When making such assessments however, it is necessary to take a common-sense approach to the typologies used to quantify open space provision.
+Whilst it is necessary to use some form of geographical boundary when assessing open space deficiency, in practice the delineation of these boundaries is an arbitrary measure and does not follow important natural or man-made barriers to movement.
+Clearly residents are more likely to visit parks which meet their needs in qualitative terns and are easily accessible, regardless of their location in a given electoral ward. - 6.26 The proposed locations for the replacement park facility at Robinson Willey and the replacement pitches within existing LCC parks are both accessible to the local communities they serve and are attractive in terms of their enhanced qualitative offer.
+The location of the replacement pitches will be influenced entirely by Officers at LCC to ensure these proposals target tangible deficiency in provision.
+As such, we consider that the proposals comply with the provisions of policy OE11 relating to safeguarding recreational value.